Morrison |

 These sediments are massive and strongly altered and bedding has been largely obliterated, although where observed, the strike is north to northwest and dips steeply.
 On the outer margin of the deposit are the sediments have considerable introduced carbonate and a fawn to medium grey colour.
 As the copper zone is approached, the rocks become darker greyish green and fawn, indurated, chlorite-carbonate-rich greywackes and argillites, while in the copper zone these are dark grey and jet-black as a result of biotite alteration.
 Conglomerates are evident at a few localities distant from the porphyry plug.

-The main porphyry body at Morrison, prior to faulting, was roughly circular in plan, with a diameter of approximately 500 m.
-It now occurs as a NW oriented elliptical multiphase plug with dimensions of 900 x 150 to 300 m, and near vertical sides.
+by the East and West Faults and now forms an elongated body extending some 1500 m in the northwest direction as a NW oriented elliptical multiphase plug with dimensions of with a width of 150 to 300 m, and near vertical sides.
 Numerous dyke and sill offshoots of the plug are common in the surrounding Hazelton Group sediments.
 The unaltered porphyry comprises abundant 0.25 to 1 mm phenocrysts of plagioclase (zoned oligoclase-andesine), biotite and hornblende in a fine grained matrix of the same components as well as K-feldspar and quartz (Carson & Jambour, 1976).

 The Morrison deposit lies within the central part of a major graben that is part of the regional northwest trending block-fault structural framework of the region.
 The dominant structure in the deposit area is the NNW trending, Morrison fault, which bisects and offsets both the porphyry plug and copper zone with an apparent a dextral throw of approximately 300 metres.
 The vertical displacement is believed to be considerable.
 The fault is a linear zone of parallel shears and fractures that averages about 25 m in width, but ranges from 50 m in the central portion to only a few metres at the extremities.